Orthopedic Pillow? Cervical Pillow? What are these things?

 If you’re reading this page, you’ve probably got at least a vague idea of what an orthopedic pillow is.
-Technically speaking, they’re pillows “designed to correct body positioning in bed or while lying on any other surface.” -Wikipedia
+Also referred to as a cervical pillow, they’re “designed to correct body positioning in bed or while lying on any other surface.” -Wikipedia

 They’re sometimes also referred to as therapeutic pillows based upon claims that they can relieve conditions such as neck pain, sleep apnea, or insomnia.

 Orthopedic pillows come in many sizes and shapes and serve different purposes.

 The most popular orthopedic pillows are rectangular (usually conforming to the standard pillow dimensions of 20×26″) and are intended to fill the space between your head and the mattress.
 Not all orthopedic pillows are intended to support your head and neck however.
 Some are designed for more unique circumstances, like elevating your legs or back.
 We’ll be looking specifically at orthopedic bed pillows intended to provide head and neck support…

 If orthopedic pillows are intended to correct your body positioning, what’s “correct?”

 It’s simple really: unnatural bends and twists in your neck and back can cause muscle strains and put pressure on nerves and discs.
 Your spine is best off when it’s straight.
 Keep your spine straight and you’ll potentially avoid agitation and sleep more soundly.

 Your pillow’s job is to support your head and neck.
 It, ideally, keeps your body in what’s called a neutral sleeping position.
 A neutral sleeping position keeps all the bits and pieces in your back and neck in in their ideal positions.
 This helps to prevent unnecessary pressure on your discs, muscles and nerves.
 Keep your spine neutrally aligned and you’ll avoid discomfort (or worse).